 Like the human body, organizations have many components.
 They must work together in harmony if the organization is to be successful in achieving its goals.

-But consider this.
+But consider this seriously since there are many Florida DUI Penalties that can be imposed when no one is careful about it.
 What if, in the human body, the “dominant hand” did not work in harmony with the “non-dominant hand?”
 What if, when the “non-dominant hand” was injured, the brain didn’t acknowledge that and direct the “dominant hand” to “pick up the slack” until the injured “non-dominant” hand was 100-percent?
 What if the brain and the “dominant hand” refused to let the “non-dominant hand” resume 100-percent of its functions and responsibilities once it was completely healed?

 Now, let’s substitute fire chief (for the brain), dominant group (for the dominant hand) and non-dominant group (for the non-dominant hand) and see if you make the same connection between the human body and organizations as I did when it comes to dominant groups and non-dominant groups and diversity and inclusion in an organization.

 PROGRAM NOTE: The terms dominant group and non-dominant group refer to numbers in an organization.
 In most fire departments, the dominant group consists of white males based on sheer numbers, and because they comprise the dominant group, they’ve developed the organization’s rules and cultural elements.

 Read Next: Is Your Dominant Group Bias Showing?

 The connection I made is that organizations must work towards the goal of being “ambidextrous.”
 Now, more than ever before, organizations need both the dominant group and the non-dominant groups to work in harmony.
 And that means developing an organizational focus on getting members of the non-dominant group, whatever they need to become an “equal hand.”

 HOW TO DO THAT?